bemyohannes/post-install-config/README.md

 -	Click Departments >
 -	Click Add New Department

-Because tickets are routed through the various Departments in the help desk, there are many settings that can be set for each Department
+Because tickets are routed through the various Departments in the help desk, there are many settings that can be set for each Department.

 <p>
 <img src="https://i.imgur.com/hU98eFk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>